2019 SEC Tournament: Bracket, schedule, scores, seeds | NCAA.com

-The 2019 SEC Tournament starts on Wednesday, March 13.
+The 2019 SEC Tournament began Wednesday and rolls on to the championship game on Sunday, March 17, in Nashville.
 LSU is the top seed in the bracket this year.
-Find bracket, scores, schedule and seeding information below.
+You can find the bracket, scores, schedule and seeding information below.

 Kentucky has won the last four SEC Tournament titles, defeating Tennessee last season.
 This year, Kentucky is seeded second, with Tennessee third.